Like most other parenting decisions you make, picking either cloth or disposable diapers is a personal choice.

-First things first: read any and all tags and instructions as most companies specify their recommendations, and some will even void warranties for using certain products.
-Disinfectants, fabric softeners, and dryer sheets can cause more trouble than they’re worth when it comes to cloth diapers.
 Bleach and vinegar can both be too harsh when used often, and borax, fabric softener, and dryer sheets should be avoided due to residue.
-Many parents recommend using reusable dryer balls when drying cloth diapers.
+Many parents recommend employing reusable dryer balls when drying cloth diapers.

 How do I remove stains on cloth diapers?

 If you’re avoiding your arsenal of stain-fighting ingredients, it’ll be hard to get out those stubborn cloth diaper stains.